ezraezra101/animation-projects/project3_boids/README.md

 Of note, I include the [Tiny WebGL Helper Library (TWGL)](https://twgljs.org/) which provides syntactic sugar and allows my code to be less verbose than plain webgl.
 It doesn't add any major features, so I felt safe adding it.

 I also include the [glMatrix](http://glmatrix.net/) library, which is a library with simple matrix operations.
-It has quaternion support, and I use two functions from it to fix bugs in my `Quaternion.js` file.

 ##### Files:
-- `interpolate.js` - contains all functions related to interpolation
 - `project3.html` - The main html file.
 Contains shaders and rendering functions.
   - `project3.html` also contains the an OBJ file in a textarea.
 (I would have put these in other files, but AJAX doesn't work on local files, and I wanted this to be able to run without a server)
 - `Boid.js` - Contains my boid class (which also handles obstacles).
 Most of my simulation logic is in here.
-- `Quaternion.js` - contains my quaternion class
 - `readOBJ.js` - A stripped down OBJ file reader.
 Will fail on *anything* complicated (e.g. non-triangle shapes)
 - `style.css` - contains minimal styling for `project3.html`